SAP/component-operator-runtime/website/content/en/docs/concepts/reconciler.md

 - `client`, `discoveryClient`, `eventRecorder` and `scheme` are deprecated and will be removed in future releases; they can be passed as `nil`
 - `resourceGenerator` is an implementation of the `Generator` interface, describing how the dependent objects are rendered from the component's spec.

-The object returned by `NewReconciler` implements the controller-runtime `Reconciler` interface, and can therefore be used as a drop-in in kubebuilder managed projects.
+The object returned by `NewReconciler` implements controller-runtime's `Reconciler` interface, and can therefore be used as a drop-in in kubebuilder managed projects.
 After creation, the reconciler  has to be registered with the responsible controller-runtime manager instance by calling

 ```go